Powerlearnproject/se-assignment-day-2-git-and-github-harjybhorlah/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching is feature that allows you to create an updated version of file without necessarily affecting or disrupting the existing file take for example if you are working on an app and from feedbacks there is a need for an update like a version 2.0 for the app, branching allows you to make an update without disrupting the existing version. its an importance feature beacuse if allows other collaborators to work on several forms of improvements without affecting the main branch
+The process of creating a new branch starts when editing the main branch after making an edit and about to commit  there is an option to commit as a new branch and start a pull request, while creating the new branch you are required to give it a name and description and then pull request, after the changes is done you can now merge it to the main branch.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?